Site Management

 - Services no longer needed by any other active site are auto-stopped

-- The paused state is persisted — the site stays paused across
+- The paused state is persisted, so the site stays paused across

 lerd start/lerd stopcycles